AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 - **Previous Version** Previous version of the controller.
 - **Current Version** Current version of the controller.
 - **Kernel Version** Version of the controller's Linux kernel.
 - **Release Versions** The upgrade option between the currently running version of the controller and the latest release available on the Aviatrix release server.
 For example, if you are running Aviatrix Platform 6.4.321 and the latest release available on the release server is 6.6.123 the Release Version field displays: UserConnect-6.6.123 (6.5,6.6).
-This indicates you must successively upgrade to 6.5 then upgrade to 6.6 to bring the platform up to the latest available version.
+This indicates you must successively upgrade to 6.5, then upgrade to 6.6 to bring the Platform up to the latest available version.
 - **Target Release Version** New version of the Aviatrix Platform to which you are upgrading.
 If you do not specify a release number, the system automatically selects the latest build of the major and minor release currently running on the platform controller.
 The version cannot be a version earlier than the release currently running on the platform controller.